-Exclude disks from backups: an example to avoid Restoring data from the backups that excluded the boot disk or 90

-data disks 91

-Browse for VMware virtual machines

-Limiting the VMware servers that NetBackup searches when browsing

-for virtual machines 95

-Virtual machine host names and display names should be unique if

-VMs are selected manually in the policy 97

-Primary VM identifier option and manual selection of virtual machines

-About incremental backups of virtual machines

-Configuring incremental backups 100

-Storage Foundation Volume Manager volumes in the virtual machine 100

-Chapter 6 Configure a VMware Intelligent Policy 101

-About automatic virtual machine selection for NetBackup for VMware

-102

-Support and use of VMware tag associations

-The basics of a NetBackup query rule

-Important notes on automatic virtual machine selection

-NetBackup requirements for automatic virtual machine selection

-Automatic virtual machine selection: Task overview

-Options for selecting VMware virtual machines

-Configuring automatic virtual machine selection

-Editing an existing query in Basic Mode

-Using the Query Builder in Advanced Mode

-AND vs. OR in queries

-Examples for the NetBackup Query Builder

-The IsSet operator in queries

-About selecting virtual machines by means of multiple policies

-Order of operations in queries (precedence rules)

-Parentheses in compound queries

-Query rules for resource pools

-Query rules for datacenter folders (host folder)

-Query rules for duplicate names

-Query rules for tags

-Query Builder field reference

-Test Query screen for VMware

-Test Query: Failed virtual machines

-Effect of Primary VM identifier parameter on Selection column in Test

-Query results 142
+Exclude disks from backups: an example to avoid 90 Restoring data from the backups that excluded the boot disk or 01 data disks Browse for VMware virtual machines 91 Limiting the VMware servers that NetBackup searches when browsing for virtual machines 95 Virtual machine host names and display names should be unique if VMs are selected manually in the policy 97 Primary VM identifier option and manual selection of virtual machines About incremental backups of virtual machines Configuring incremental backups 99 Storage Foundation Volume Manager volumes in the virtual machine .
+100 Configure a VMware Intelligent Policy .
+101 About automatic virtual machine selection for NetBackup for VMware .
+102 Support and use of VMware tag associations .
+103 The basics of a NetBackup query rule Important notes on automatic virtual machine selection .
+105 NetBackup requirements for automatic virtual machine selection .
+107 Automatic virtual machine selection: Task overview .
+108 Options for selecting VMware virtual machines .
+109 Configuring automatic virtual machine selection .
+111 Editing an existing query in Basic Mode .
+115 Using the Query Builder in Advanced Mode .
+116 AND vs. OR in queries .
+117 Examples for the NetBackup Query Builder .
+118 The IsSet operator in queries .
+120 About selecting virtual machines by means of multiple policies .
+121 Order of operations in queries (precedence rules) .
+123 Parentheses in compound queries .
+124 Query rules for resource pools .
+125 Query rules for datacenter folders (host folder) .
+126 Query rules for duplicate names .
+127 Query rules for tags .
+128 Query Builder field reference .
+129 Test Query screen for VMware .
+141 Test Query: Failed virtual machines Effect of Primary VM identifier parameter on Selection column in Test Query results 144

-Effect of Primary VM identifier parameter on VM Name column in Test query results 144 Refreshing the display of virtual environment changes in the Query Builder 144 Reducing the time required for VM discovery in a large VMware environment Chapter 7 Reduce the size of backups 147 About reducing the size of VMware backups Block-level backup (BLIB): full vs incremental Deleting a vSphere Client snapshot 148 Chapter 8 Back up virtual machines 151 Backing up virtual machines Using the Activity Monitor to monitor virtual machine backups Restarting jobs individually in the Activity Monitor Viewing NetBackup activity in vSphere Web Client or vSphere Client (HTML5) Using OpsCenter to report on virtual machine backups 153 155 155 Chapter 9 Use Accelerator to back up virtual machines 159 About the NetBackup Accelerator for virtual machines 160 161 161 163 164 164 165 About reporting the amount of Accelerator backup data that was transferred over the network Replacing the Accelerator image size with the network-transferred data in NetBackup command output 166 Chapter 10 Restore virtual machines 173 Restore notes and restrictions Restore notes and restrictions on Linux Restoring the full VMware virtual machine 177
+Effect of Primary VM identifier parameter on VM Name column in Test query results 146 Refreshing the display of virtual environment changes in the Query Builder Reducing the time required for VM discovery in a large VMware environment Chapter 7 Reduce the size of backups 150 About reducing the size of VMware backups 151 Chapter 8 Back up virtual machines 154 Backing up virtual machines Using the Activity Monitor to monitor virtual machine backups Restarting jobs individually in the Activity Monitor Viewing NetBackup activity in vSphere Web Client or vSphere Client 156 158 (HTML5) Using OpsCenter to report on virtual machine backups Chapter 9 Use Accelerator to back up virtual machines 161 About the NetBackup Accelerator for virtual machines 162 163 , 1000-101-101-101-101-101-101-101-101-10 165 Accelerator requires the OptimizedImage attribute Accelerator backups and the NetBackup catalog Accelerator messages in the backup job details log transferred over the network Chapter 10 Restore virtual machines 175 Restore notes and restrictions 179